 Contents - Index

-There are different formats for the Modify Plot dialog, depending on whether it is a X-Y plot, bar plot, Contour/Gradient plot, polar plot or 3-D Points plot.
+There are different formats for the Modify Plot dialog, depending on whether it is a X-Y plot, bar plot, Contour/Gradient plot, polar plot 3-D Points plot or a Symbol Color plot.
 The Modify Plot dialog can be accessed using the Modify Plot menu command or by double-clicking (or right-clicking) the mouse button anywhere within the plot rectangle (or circle for Polar Plots) in the Plot window.
 For 3-D Points plots, a Modify Plot button is provided in the 3-D Plot Control Panel.

 Modify Plot allows the parameters of existing plots to be changed.
 In addition, plot window parameters such as the plot size, border type, error bars, and major/minor tick sizes can be changed.
 The left and top edit fields determine the top left corner of the plot rectangle when it is displayed in a Plot window.
 The width and height specified in this dialog determine the size that the plot will be when it is displayed, printed or copied via the clipboard to another application.

 The plots lines appearing in this plot window are shown in the list box at the top of the dialog.
 The last plot line in the list is preselected as you enter this dialog window.
 Select the plot line for which changes are to be made.
 The line type, color, symbol, symbol size, smoothing and other plotting parameters will be displayed for the selected line.
+Note that an area plot can be produced by selecting the area option in the line type menu.
 Multiple plot lines can be selected and the changes will be made for all selected lines.
-A range of plot lines can be selected by clicking the first plot line, holding the Shift key down and then clicking the last plot line.
+A range of plot lines can be selected by clicking the first plot line in the list, holding the Shift key down and then clicking the last plot line.

-The size of the plot symbol is controlled with a slider control in the symbol group.
+The size of the plot symbol is controlled with a slider control in the Symbol group, seen in the above figure.
 Placing a symbol at each point can result in a messy plot when the line has many points.
-A control is provided as shown below to specify symbols to be drawn every N points where 1<N<# of points.
+The Show every control is provided to specify symbols be drawn every N points where 1<N<# of points.

 To enable smoothing, click the check box within the Smoothing group.
 There are three smoothing options, accessible with a menu box control.
 The first option is a spline fit that smoothly tries to direct the line through all points.
 The second option is a polynomial fit.
 The order of the fit can be changed from 1 to 7 by moving the slider.
 The smoothed line will not necessary pass through all of the data points.
 The third option is a moving average that is intended to reduce scatter when experimental data are plotted.
 A slider will appear as shown below.
 Moving the slider to the right increases the number of data points that are used to compute the moving average and thus reduces the scatter in the data.
 The plot is updated as the slider is moved so the effects of a change can be viewed.